petpartnersllc/code_sample/README.md

 5) Email us a link to your repository.

 # Learning Resources
 Elixir is a functional language which lives on top of the Erlang Virtual Machine, just as Groovy or Clojure live on top of the Java Virtual Machine.
 We at Pet Partners are functional programming enthusiest and have chosen to write all new software in Elixir wherever possible.
 We recognize that functional programming requires a much different mindset and may not be for everyone.
-Because of this, we've developed this simple programming assignment to determine if a potential candidate is a good match.
+Because of this, we've developed this simple programming exercise to determine if a potential candidate is a good match.

 ## Elixir
 [Elixir Website](http://elixir-lang.org) - Install instructions, links, etc..